itirabasso/buidler-erasure/README.md

 ## What

-This plugin helps you deploy the erasure protocol contracts.
+This plugin helps you deploy the erasure protocol contracts or connect to an arbitrary network and execute custom tasks

 ## Tasks